vagrantpy/vagrantpy/README.md

 This project began because I wanted python bindings for Vagrant so I could programmatically access my vagrant box using Fabric.
-Drop me a line to let me know how you use pyvagrant.
+Drop me a line to let me know how you use vagrantpy.
 I'd love to share more use cases.  -Todd DeLuca

 ## Versioning and API Stability